jsuereth/lambda-doge/README.md

     Much typing!
     Very Welcome!

-DOGE is a staticly typed language based, loosely, on lambda calculus with several ideas taken from Haskell.
+DOGE is a statically typed language based, loosely, on lambda calculus with several ideas taken from Haskell/Scala.

 It has the following features:

 * Type Inference
 * Tuples
+* Lists
+* Curried functions
 * Compiles to JVM bytecode